manuelasaez/churn_propensity_model/README.md

 ## Project Structure

-- `train_df.csv`: Training dataset with features about customers and a target column indicating churn (1 for churn, 0 for not churn).
+- `train.csv`: Training dataset with features about customers and a target column indicating churn (1 for churn, 0 for not churn).
-- `test_df.csv`: Test dataset with customer features for which we will predict churn probabilities.
+- `test.csv`: Test dataset with customer features for which we will predict churn probabilities.
 - `notebooks/`: Jupyter notebooks with data exploration, feature engineering, model training, and evaluation steps.
-- `src/`: Python scripts used for data processing, model training, and prediction.

 ## Features

 The dataset includes the following features: